pyrddlgym-project/pyRDDLGym/docs/jax.rst

 .. code-block:: python

     from pyRDDLGym_jax.core.planner import load_config
-    planner_args, _, train_args = load_config("/path/to/config.cfg")
+    planner_args, plan_args, train_args = load_config("/path/to/config.cfg")

     # continue as described above
+    plan = ...
     planner = ...
     controller = ...

 .. note::
    The ``rollout_horizon`` in the configuration file is optional, and defaults to the horizon specified in the RDDL description.
-   For replanning methods, we recommend setting this parameter manually, and tuning it to get the best result.
+   For replanning methods, we recommend setting this parameter manually for best results.

 Writing Configuration Files for Policy Networks